Blog

 To implement privileged account management (PAM), you’ll want to:

-• Identity which accounts are privileged or have elevated permissions.
+• Identify which accounts are privileged or have elevated permissions

 • Implement MFA to activate privileged roles.